 It’s a city made for everyone with a taste for arts and music, willing to explore the typical Dutch features – astonishing canal views, endless bike line stretches, beautiful flower gardens, jolly bars and cuisine from all over the world.

-In order to cover all neighborhoods of The Hague properly, we will be marking the pluses and minuses for all three options, helping you answer the question; where should I live in The Hague?
+In order to cover all of its neighbourhoods properly, we will be marking the pluses and minuses for all three options, helping you answer the question: where should I live in The Hague?

 Not good for: students, people looking for a quiet time

 Almost all the popular galleries, museums, and government buildings are here.
-Every day, and especially on Thursday evenings (the koopavond of the city) the streets are full of people walking up and down, refreshing their wardrobes, enjoying the millions of small charming cafes and restaurants down the covered Passage, Denneweg, close to Plein or the Haagse Bluf.
+Every day, and especially on Thursday koopavond evenings (shopping evenings), streets are full of people refreshing their wardrobes, enjoying the countless cafes and restaurants down the covered Passage, Denneweg, close to Plein or the Haagse Bluf.

 It is never boring but also never quiet.
-If you are a young professional or young couple, you will value the proximity to the busy center as well as the vicinity of the main train station and many bus and trams stop, along with plenty of small green areas and the Malieveld park.
+If you are a young professional or young couple, you will value the proximity to the busy centre as well as the vicinity of the main train station, and many bus and tram stops, along with plenty of small green areas and the Malieveld park.

-The city centre may not be the best place to raise small children due to the lack of wider playgrounds and it is surely not the place to live in if you enjoy quiet secluded areas, although you may find hidden treasures in the small back streets.
+The city centre may not be the best place to raise small children due to the lack of wider playgrounds, and it is surely not the place to live in if you enjoy quiet secluded areas, although you may find hidden treasures in the small back streets.

-Neighborhoods of The Hague: Chinatown
+Neighbourhoods of The Hague: Chinatown

-Chinatown can hardly be labeled as a town really – it stretches for just a few streets southeast of the main shopping street, the Grote Markstraat, clearly marked by a large gate with East Asian elements and red lighthouses hanging around.
+Chinatown can hardly be labelled as a town really – it stretches for just a few streets southeast of the main shopping street, the Grote Markstraat, clearly marked by a large gate with East Asian elements and red lighthouses hanging around.

-Neighborhoods of The Hague: Bezuidenhout
+Neighbourhoods of The Hague: Bezuidenhout